SvenjaHalfter/svenjahalfter.github.io/_pages/publications.md

 ## Reports (Internal/external)

+Pinkerton, M.H., Adams, C.I.M., Behrens, E., Devine, J., Eisert, R., Finucci, B., Grüss, A., **Halfter, S.** et al. (2023).
+New Zealand research and monitoring in support of the Ross Sea region Marine Protected Area: 2022–2023 update.
+Report number: WG-EMM_2023/07.
+CCAMLR, Hobart, Australia, 16pp.

 **Halfter, S.** (2023).
 Integrating a zooplankton component in the Munida time-series.
 Internal report to the OCOF-program Flux and Productivity funded by NIWA's Strategic Science Investment Fund.
 Submitted in June 2023.
-Internal report, 4p.
+Internal report, 4pp.

 Sakurai, H., Moteki, M., Shimada, K., Tachibana, A., Yasuda, M., Tanaka, A., Hamamoto, H., Weldrick, C., **Halfter, S.** et al. (2020).
 [Plankton sampling by the training vessel Umitaka-maru in the Indian sector of the Southern Ocean in the austral summer of 2020](https://www.researchgate.net/publication/343442106_Plankton_sampling_by_the_training_vessel_Umitaka-maru_in_the_Indian_sector_of_the_Southern_Ocean_in_the_austral_summer_of_2020).
 JARE DATA REPORTS (Marine Biology), 67, 1–8.